 - 8.19 Local Plan policies ENV01 and ENV05 seek to ensure that adverse harm does not arise upon biodiversity interests and protected species respectively, and that opportunities are sought for providing biodiversity enhancements where appropriate.
 This location also requires consideration against ENV04 due to the proximity of Adanac Park to both the Nursling Street and Home Covert Sites of Importance for Nature Conservation (SINC).
-The site itself has also been noted as having ecological interest with respect to its proximity to Home Covert and offers opportunities for foraging and commuting for species such as bats and badgers. - 8.20 Addressing ecological matters for this outline application firstly sits within a park wide context given the ecological interrelationships between the parcels and the transient nature of fauna (in particular).
+The site itself has also been noted as containing a badger sett just outside of the southwest boundary close to the Holiday Inn with the plantation woodland also having particular importance for a range of bat species, including rarer specimens. - Addressing ecological matters for this outline application sits within a park wide 8.20 context given the ecological interrelationships between the parcels and the transient nature of fauna (in particular).
 The application was accompanied by a Phase 1 Habitat Survey which was supplemented with further park wide survey work and analysis to satisfy deficiencies and concerns initially raised by the HCC Ecologist.
 It has since been demonstrated that the current proposals for Adanac Park and also for this individual application site will not have any adverse impact upon the nearby SINCs nor protected species such as birds, bats, badgers, dormouse, reptiles, invertebrates and their habitats, particularly given the retention of the woodland.
 This is subject however to implementation of an overarching ecological management plan for Adanac Park to address the ecological interrelationships between the various parcels, with this plan to be integrated with a landscape scheme.
-This approach is deemed necessary to bring continuity across the parcels that make up Adanac Park and recognises the potential for individual parcels to be developed by differing end users.
-This requirement would also be complemented with control over external lighting due to the potential impact upon bats and measures to seek biodiversity enhancements on site as required by the NPPF.
+This approach is deemed necessary to bring continuity across the parcels that make up Adanac Park and recognises the potential for individual parcels to be developed by differing end users. - 8.21 This over-arching ecological/landscape management plan would be supplemented by site specific mitigation.
+For instance this application site seeks to retain the landscape features of ecological interest, which in addition to the planted boundaries and woodland, includes retention of Yew Tree Stream as a watercourse to the north of the parcel.
+This natural feature will be managed to benefit nature conservation with introduction of additional ground flora comprising native species important to provide habitat connection.
+The recommendation therefore seeks to secure measures that ensure the aforementioned plan policies are complied with and that the site provides net gains for biodiversity as required by the NPPF.